Course Registration 2014-2015

 200-level Year Reserved Seating:

-30 of the 50 spaces in all 200-level courses, excepting CS212Online, will be restricted to Year 2 CS majors.
-If your year status is not Year 2 for a particular semester, you will not be allowed to register in the 30 reserved spaces for that semester.
-The remaining 20 spaces are reserved for students in other Years of Study.
+Approximately 2/3 of spaces in all 200-level courses, excepting CS212Online, will be reserved for Year 2 CS majors.
+The remaining spaces are reserved for students in other Years of Study.

 300-level Year Reserved Seating:

-30 of the 50 spaces in all 300-level courses will be restricted to Year 3 CS majors.
-If your year status is not Year 3 for a particular semester, you will not be allowed to register in the 30 spaces reserved for Year 3 majors for that semester.
-The remaining 15 spaces are reserved for students in other Years of Study
+Approximately 2/3 of spaces in all 300-level courses will be reserved for Year 3 CS majors.
+The remaining spaces are reserved for students in other Years of Study.

 Limit overrides will not be allowed.